Age Wave Co-Founder

 A successful entrepreneur, Maddy co-founded Age Wave, the world’s leader in understanding and addressing the far-reaching impacts of our aging population.
 The Age Wave team has worked with more than half of the Fortune 500 in industries ranging from healthcare and medical technology to financial services and consumer marketing.

 With women at the forefront of the longevity revolution, Maddy has dug deep into their specific longevity-related wants, needs, and challenges.
-She has led numerous acclaimed studies on women and money, including the landmark Women, Money and Power sponsored by Allianz and, most recently, Women and Financial Wellness: Beyond the Bottom Line for Bank of America Merrill Lynch.
+She has led numerous acclaimed studies on women and money, including the landmark Women, Money and Power sponsored by Allianz and, Women and Financial Wellness: Beyond the Bottom Line for Bank of America Merrill Lynch.
 In addition, she has been involved in more than 25 thought leadership research studies worldwide on aging, longevity, retirement, health, family, caregiving, housing, and leisure, which have cumulatively garnered more than twelve billion media impressions.
-Together with the Age Wave team, she is currently co-directing and will serve as the national co-spokesperson for an in-depth investigation on The Four Pillars of Living Well in Retirement sponsored by Edward Jones.
+She served as the national co-spokesperson for an in-depth investigation on The Four Pillars of the New Retirement sponsored by Edward Jones.

 She is the author of three books, Cycles: How We Will Live, Work, and Buy (voted Book of the Year by the National Community Colleges Association), Influence: How Women’s Soaring Economic Power Will Transform Our World for the Better, and the children’s/young readers’ book Gideon’s Dream: A Tale of New Beginnings.